 There is no public education that trains one specifically on becoming a Scrum Master.
 Ultimately there is no traditional way one must have paved, but there are different opportunities to take and measures to meet that can help you to tackle the path in becoming a Scrum Master.

-A Scrum Master in practice is usually a certified Scrum Master (CMS).
-To become a CMS there are certain steps to take:
+A Scrum Master in practice is usually a certified Scrum Master (CSM).
+To become a CSM there are certain steps to take:

-Participants in a CMS course have been assessed whether they are ready to begin their studies.
+Participants in a CSM course have been assessed whether they are ready to begin their studies.
 It is necessary to prepare by acquiring a considerably large understanding of Scrum theories and principles.

 Attend the CSM course